librenms/librenms/doc/Extensions/Applications.md

 ```

 4. Create a /etc/snmp/wireguard.json file and specify:
-a.) (optional) "wg_cmd" - String path to the wg binary ["/usr/bin/wg"]
+    1. (optional) "wg_cmd" - String path to the wg binary ["/usr/bin/wg"]
-b.) "public_key_to_arbitrary_name" - A dictionary to convert between the publickey assigned to the client (specified in the wireguard interface conf file) to an arbitrary, friendly name.
+    2. "public_key_to_arbitrary_name" - A dictionary to convert between the publickey assigned to the client (specified in the wireguard interface conf file) to an arbitrary, friendly name.
 The friendly names MUST be unique within each interface.
 Also note that the interface name and friendly names are used in the RRD filename, so using special characters is highly discouraged.
 ```
 {
     "wg_cmd": "/bin/wg",